 Since my initial teacher training, I have also been blessed to have had the opportunity to study with world-renowned teachers such as Donna Farhi, Joe Barnett, Elena Brower, Simon Marrocco, Sal Flynn, Jamie Denham and Simon Borge-Olivier, each of whom have inspired further subtler depths of understanding and openness in my practice and my life - as have my students (immensely!), my family, friends, and the natural world around me.

 My special interest and continued study is into the intersection between Yoga, meditation, neuroscience, and psychology - and the expanded potential of healing beyond current allopathic understandings of possibilities.
 I derive a great deal of joy from my work in hospitals with people experiencing the effects of recent Traumatic Brain Injury (TBI).
-My curious explorations into the potential of Yoga for contributing to the healing of both TBI & Spinal Cord Injury (SCI) continue - in addition to my personal experience and teaching experience, my current formal study is in adapted Yoga for people with TBI & SCI, and disability support.
+My curious explorations into the potential of Yoga for contributing to the healing of both TBI, Spinal Cord Injury (SCI) & other neurological conditions, continue - in addition to my personal experience and teaching experience, my current formal study is in adapted Yoga for people with neurological deficit.

 l hold a Bachelor of Social Science (Community Development), and believe passionately in the capacity of individual inner awareness, and outward conscious, compassionate action, to positively affect the world.